Ashwin-Dara/2496W-BENJI-public/README.md

 ## Subsystem Configurations

 Chassis: x4 200RPM Motors with a speed gear ratio (5:3).
-Wheel size is 3.25 omni wheels.
+Wheel size is 3.25 omni-wheels (middle sized omni-wheels).
 Indexer: 200RPM Motor running a customed printed sprocket with a 5.5 inch diameter.
 Rubber bands are looped around the sprocket to use it as a roller.
 Intakes: x2 600RPM Motors situated on the front of the chassis.
 "Fly-Wheel": 600RPM Motor running a roller on the top of our robot's tower.